Thirty Seconds to Pass: Performance Comparison of iOS UI Testing Frameworks

 Katalon Studio is the slowest in launching, tapping, and swiping.
 Other frameworks show similar results in these tests.

 Katalon Studio is much slower in launching and terminating the application because it automatically resets all the data on the iOS Simulator.
 While this action is good for stability, it is bad for performance.
-This automatic reset could be turned off, but not in the latest release of Katalon Studio because of a bug 7.
+This automatic reset could be turned off, but not in the latest release of Katalon Studio because of a bug6.
 EarlGrey 1.0 is the fastest in launching and terminating – because of its deep integration into the application itself.
 Appium is the fastest in tapping.
 Katalon Studio is a little bit worse in tapping than other frameworks and much worse in swiping.

 Conclusion